Cash Back Refinance Basics

 #4 Other Options Could be Cheaper

 There are scenarios where you would not want to refinance your loan into a new mortgage.
 The cost of refinancing are something you have to weigh.
 Also, if you already are in a low interest loan, you certainly would not want to refinance into something with a higher interest rate.

-You may want to think about home equity loan or a home equity line of credit (HELOC).
+You may want to think about an equity loan or HELOC-loan.
 Both of these allow you to tap your equity by taking out either a loan or a line of credit from the mortgage you already have.
 The rates on these loans are variable, so whether you choose to do this or to refinance and get cash back depends upon your needs.
 FHA cash out refinancing requires 15% equity which is 85% Loan to Value.

 The interest rate on a cash back refinance will be lower, but your closing costs could be greater.
 Consider the total costs and big picture before committing to refinancing for cash back.

 #5 Get a Good Faith Estimate